How to Find Abuse Contact Information

 The RIPE NCC is not responsible for spamming or hacking.
 The RIPE NCC never sends unsolicited emails, including spam and phishing emails, and the RIPE NCC network is never used to facilitate the sending of spam or any other kind of network abuse.

-The way in which an individual IP address is used, however, is not under the RIPE NCC's control.
-The RIPE NCC is one of the five Regional Internet Registries (RIRs) that allocate large blocks of IP addresses to Local Internet Registries (LIRs), mostly Internet Service Providers.
-The RIPE NCC allocates blocks of IP addresses to LIRs within Europe, the Middle East and parts of Central Asia.
-How these LIRs then assign these IP addresses, either to other Internet Service Providers (ISPs), to End Users or within their own networks, is beyond the RIPE NCC's mandate.
+The way in which an individual IP address is used is not under the RIPE NCC's control.
+As an RIR, the RIPE NCC allocates blocks of IP addresses to Local Internet Registries (LIRs) in Europe, the Middle East and parts of Central Asia.
+How these LIRs then assign these IP addresses, either to other ISPs, to End Users or within their own networks, is beyond the RIPE NCC's mandate.

-However, if you suspect that the spam, hacking or network abuse originates from the following IP blocks, please contact us at ncc [at] ripe [dot] net as soon as possible.
-These ranges are used by the RIPE NCC.
+However, if you suspect that the spam, hacking or network abuse originates from the following IP blocks, please contact us as soon as possible.
+These ranges are used by the RIPE NCC:

 If the IP address falls outside these ranges, we are unable to investigate the matter ourselves.
-However, you can try to find abuse contact information yourself using one of the tools described below.
+However, you can try to find abuse contact information yourself using RIPEstat's Abuse Contact Finder described below.

 Please note that the RIPE NCC's tools cannot provide contact information for IP addresses allocated outside of its service region.

-IP addresses that were allocated or assigned within the RIPE NCC's service region and are registered in the RIPE Database may or may not have an abuse contact associated with them.
-Before 2013, the decision about whether to include an abuse contact was left up to the resource holder once the resources had been allocated or assigned by the RIPE NCC.
+All IP addresses that were allocated or assigned within the RIPE NCC's service region and are registered in the RIPE Database must have an abuse contact associated with them.

 If you are successful in finding an abuse contact for the IP address, you can report the abuse to the relevant contact.
 However, please keep in mind that the email address(es) listed may be for contact people at an ISP providing Internet services, and they may not be aware that somebody is using their network in this way.
 They will require details of the abuse so they can investigate it further.